Vicken-Ghoubiguian/openWeather/README.md

 # openWeather

 NPM module written in JavaScript to get, treat and return weather datas from the OpenWeatherMap's API.
+Moreover, this NPM module was developed to be used in online courses on web APIs at IMERIR.
+The development project of these courses on web APIs at IMERIR is available [just here](https://drive.google.com/drive/folders/1Nh4dJBdg9SIK2r5x4EAXutfiqcqyoLm8).

 ## Contents